jierdin/sprout/operating-agreement.md

 v)   in lieu of the depreciation, amortization and other cost recovery deductions taken into account in computing such taxable income or loss, there shall be taken into account Depreciation associated with such Series for such Fiscal Year or other period, computed in accordance with the definition of “Depreciation” above.

 “Reserves” shall mean, with respect to a Series, funds set aside or amounts allocated to reserves that shall be maintained in amounts deemed sufficient by the Members associated with such Series for working capital and to pay taxes, insurance, debt service or other costs or expenses incident to the ownership or operation of the business of the Company with respect to such Series, or incident to the liquidation of such Series pursuant to Section 12.03.

+"Redistribution" or "Redistribution Protocol" shall refer to a process by which the first 10% of profit of a Series, that is owned at by the Company with at least a 10% stake, is divided according to Section 9.15.

+"Redistribution Network" refers to the subset of Series participating in the Redistribution Protocol.
+By default, Series are participants in the network but may request a Critical Vote to remove themselves from the network.

 “Separate Property” shall mean the respective properties specified in the respective Separate Series Agreements.